noobknights/sign/README.md

 # Sign

-An app to show real-time messages by sign-language people.
+An app to convert sign language to readable sentences in real-time.